yaikobzeray/dev-journal/activity_log.md

 Set up docker-compose for local dev: Django, PostgreSQL, Redis, and Nginx all in one command.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Thursday, 28 November 2024 — Entry 4

+Refactored async JavaScript code from callbacks to async/await.
+Much more readable and easier to debug.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*